GENERAL SCHOOL OPERATIONS

 These four ideals are considered as the basis for member selection.
 No student is inducted simply because of a high academic average.
 The National Honor Society strives to recognize the total student.

 Seniors will be considered for this organization if they meet the following criteria:

 maintain a 3.25 cumulative GPA

 remain involved in one of the following school-sponsored organizations: Acrosports, Creative Ministries, Drama, Band, Choir, Hand bells, Yearbook, Student Newspaper, AV Media, or as a Student Association officer.

 participate in the service projects organized for NHS members

 be a positive model in leadership and character to the MPA student body.

 No student is excused from an organizational trip unless arrangements with the sponsor have been agreed upon in advance.
 Advance arrangements must always be made with the work supervisor.
 The student must travel with the group.
 Later returns must be approved by the dean.
-A student that is not part of the organization may not ride with the organization without Administrative Council and the organizational sponsor’s permission.
+A student that is not part of the organization may not ride with the organization without Steering Committee and the organizational sponsor’s permission.